Cervical Cancer

 Ideas about causes of cervical cancer

-The main risk for getting cervical cancer is persistent infection with some types of human pailloma virus known as High Risk HPV.
-This is a sexually transmitted virus but is extremely common.
+HPV is a common virus that is easily passed on with close skin-to-skin contact, typically during sexual activity.
 Anyone who has ever had sex is likely to have been infected.
-However, most people will clear up the virus with their own immune system within 2 years.
+However, most people will clear up the virus with their own immune system within 6 months to 2 years.

 She couldn't identify any known cause for why she developed cervical cancer.